awesome-pro/neon-website/content/docs/guides/laravel.md

   postgresql://[user]:[password]@[neon_hostname]/[dbname]?options=endpoint%3D[endpoint-id]
   ```

-  Replace `[endpoint_id]` with your compute's endpoint ID, which you can find in your Neon connection string.
+  Replace `[endpoint_id]` with your compute's endpoint ID, which you can find in your Unique connection string.
 It looks similar to this: `ep-cool-darkness-123456`.

 - If using database connection parameters, as shown above, try [Workaround D. Specify the endpoint ID in the password field](/docs/connect/connection-errors#d-specify-the-endpoint-id-in-the-password-field).
 For example: